 - Fanservice: They are appealingly shaped for this simple reason.

 - Fan Disservice: They're still warped and very unsettling, the more "evolved" and particularly bigger forms get progressively more grotesque and misshapen with mutation, and that's before considering what they do to their victims.
 And some subtypes have hairstyles that are clearly visually similar to one or the other magical girl heroine - with some of them actually likely to be slain and corrupted versions of her.

 - Fate Worse than Death: Becoming one for the magical girls.
 While Tobio/Omnis is adamant about not allowing a single girl die, the magical girls themselves are terrified of this in particular.

 - Hermaphrodite: Discussed in SR Arachne Marianne's dress story.
-It's confirmed (but also confirmed in DX version in the main story) that (some) demons have hidden male genitalia besides having breasts.
+It's confirmed (but also confirmed in DX version in the main story) that (some) demons have hidden tails that are always covered with white liquid besides having breasts.

 - Horny Devils: All the demons have blatantly sexual designs, and at least in DX version, they rape the dying heroines to death.

 - Humanoid Abomination: Most of them appear like young women with secondary monster characteristics.
 More powerful demons, however, begin to look more and more grotesque.

 - The Imp: Nymphs compared to all the other demon types.
 Where normally demons are horrid predators (and worse) who bring death and havoc to dimensions, nymphs seem to mostly cause nuisances and petty disturbances, such as stealing melons from summer resorts and hunting after anything cute to hoard (like magical girl dresses).
 The magical girls still hunt them down and return their spoils, but any event or sub-story featuring them is always Lighter and Softer compared to the rest.